McNeil Point Scramble Trail

 Bell’s Mountain Trail

 Bell’s Mountain Trail is one of my favorite hikes in the Yacolt Burn State Forest for taking people who have little to no hiking experience.
 The trail is open to foot, bike (non-motorized), and horse traffic, so you’ll see plenty of different types of people here.
 I have never seen a horse on Bell’s Mountain trail, but keep an eye out.
 Also watch out for the adventurous trail runner making the attempt upwards and the daredevil of a mountain biker coming down.
-Typically the regulars of this trail, and the surrounding ones, are super nice and welcoming.
+Typically, the regulars of this trail, and the surrounding ones, are super nice and welcoming.

 Continue reading